Menu

 Sipsey Wilderness

 The Sipsey Wilderness can be found within the Bankhead National Forest, near the Sipsey Fork of the Black Warrior River.
-This area was the first wilderness area officially created east of the Mississippi River.
+Notably, this area was the first wilderness area officially created east of the Mississippi River.
 Containing numerous natural waterfalls, Sipsey is the largest and most visited wilderness area in the state of Alabama.

 West Bee Falls